MarkRBest/markrbest.github.io/_posts/2020-12-07-mcmc-for returns.md

 ---

 How do you know if a return distribution is skewed?
-The empiricist method is to fit the data to a normal and skew normal distribution and to compare the AIC or BIC of each fit.
+The empiricist method is to fit the data to a normal and skew-normal distribution and to compare the AIC or BIC of each fit.
 I would like to present an alternative that is more powerful and is also useful for giving confidence intervals to estimate the quality of fit of each parameter.
 This is especially useful for computing correlation matrices since most techniques only give point estimations and not parameter distributions.